 Gout is more common in men.
 One study found that men who drank just moderate amounts of alcohol (in the study this was two or fewer drinks per day) had a 41 percent increased risk of recurrent gout attacks.
 Certain types of alcohol, such as many beers, contain high amounts of purines, a compound that breaks down to uric acid.
 Uric acid crystals in and around a joint are what causes gout.

-Excessive, daily alcohol abuse, over the course of several years, is a risk factor for avascular necrosis or osteonecrosis, or death of the bone tissue.
+Excessive, daily alcohol use, over the course of several years, is a risk factor for avascular necrosis or osteonecrosis, or death of the bone tissue.

 This condition occurs when a lack of blood supply causes the bone tissue to die off.
 This can lead to minuscule cracks, and may even cause the bone to collapse.
 The foot, hand, hip, knee, and shoulder can be afflicted by this painful condition.

 Some research suggests that moderate alcohol use may reduce certain biomarkers of inflammation and prevent the onset of rheumatoid arthritis.
 However, individuals with existing RA may find that the cons of drinking alcohol outweigh the pros.
 Another study found that low to moderate alcohol consumption may reduce fibromyalgia symptoms.

 Drinking alcohol to achieve these effects could be an unwise decision on many levels.
 In some people, it may lead to alcohol use or addiction.